Silver dimes were in circulation throughout the United States from 1892 until 1964. During that time there are three common varieties of dimes.

 These three types of silver dimes were minted with 90% silver.
 Silver dimes are one of the most common forms of junk silver.

 Silver dimes are a favorite of silver stackers, preppers and coin collectors alike.
 Silver dimes are very prevalent.
-Millions of silver dimes were minted.
+Millions of silver dimes were minted between 1892 and 1964.

 Preppers love silver dimes because coin is a fractional piece of silver.
 Each coin contains roughly .07 troy ounces of silver.
 Due to their fractional nature, dimes are an excellent choice for those prepping for a financial disaster that believe bartering may become a way of life.